gkappler/MathDataScienceProgramming/courses/curriculum/Week 2/week2.md

 title: Curriculum Course MDSP - Week 2
 ---

+# Curriculum Course MDSP - Week 2
 Please read the [course overview](../)

-# Essential mathematical notation and proofs ([video](https://odysee.com/@MathDataScienceProgramming:6/MSDP-Week2-01-Notation-and-Logic:b)):
+## Essential mathematical notation and proofs ([video](https://odysee.com/@MathDataScienceProgramming:6/MSDP-Week2-01-Notation-and-Logic:b)):

 A journey starts at the very beginning.
 At the very beginning is notation and logic.